JiajiaLi04/Deep-Learning-Project-Demos/README.md

 ===============
 2.1 Overview
 -------
 The task is to train a convolutional neural network known as image colorization.
 That is, given a gray scale image, we wish to predict the color at each pixel.
 This a difficult problem for many reasons, one of which being that it is ill-posed: for a single gray scale image, there can be multiple, equally valid colorings.
+Here, we use three methods to predicte color and we can see that Unet is the best one and regression is the worst one.

 2.2 Colorization as Regression
 --------